 Cycling The Thames Estuary: Thames Barrier to Margate

-This was a trip that had been at the back of my mind for 30 years.
-Back in the summer of 1994 I cycled the length of the Thames from the source near Kemble in Gloucestershire to the Thames Barrier near Woolwich, London.
-The last day was a long one and we ended up at the Barrier after dark.
-At the time we had considered the adventure to be complete.
-A few years later I started to plan a second part: from the Barrier east along the Thames Estuary to Margate.
+This was a trip that had been at the back of my mind for thirty years.
+Back in the summer of 1994, I cycled the length of the Thames from its source near Kemble in Gloucestershire down to the Thames Barrier near Woolwich.
+The last day was a long one, and we ended up arriving at the Barrier long after dark.
+At the time, we considered the adventure to be complete.
+A few years later, however, I started to plan a second part: riding from the Barrier east along the Thames Estuary to Margate.

-Over the intervening years I got more excited about other trips.
+Over the intervening years, I got more excited about other trips.
 I also either lost contact with a few of the old Thames Path gang or they got preoccupied with having babies.
-Early in 2024 the stars aligned and the Estuary adventure popped up to the top of my cycling backlog.
+Early in 2024, the stars finally aligned, and the Estuary adventure popped right back up to the top of my cycling backlog.

-The route to Margate mostly follows NCN Route 1 with a bit of the Route 15 Viking Way at the end.
-It also runs parallel to the main rail line between London and Margate making trip logistics fairly simple.
-We did it over a weekend, staying both the Friday and Saturday night at the Chatham/Gillingham Victory Pier Premier Inn.
+The route to Margate mostly follows NCN Route 1, linking up with a stretch of the Route 15 Viking Coastal Trail at the very end.
+Handily, it runs almost entirely parallel to the main rail line between London and Margate, making trip logistics incredibly simple.
+We did it over a weekend, staying both Friday and Saturday night at the Victory Pier Premier Inn in Chatham.

 Day 1: Thames Barrier to Chatham